Why I Don't Use Chalk Paint

 WHAT I USE INSTEAD OF CHALK PAINT | AFFORDABLE ALTERNATIVE TO CHALK PAINT | DIY FURNITURE PAINTING

-So why on earth am I writing a post about why I don't use chalk paint?
+So why on earth am I dedicating an entire post to why I don't use chalk paint?

 There are several reasons I don't use chalk paint, but here are my top 4: